 Thanks Jade!
 What brand of steamer do you use?
-I’ve been looking for one myself.posted almost 7 years ago
+I’ve been looking for one myself.posted about 7 years ago

 Buy a great professional steamer from www.acmedisplay.com I have one I bought for the price of a good board and iron—around 100$.
 YOu can whip that puppy out faster then an ironing board I tell ya….and it freshens clothes too.